 As I say I’m still undecided but would definitely recommend considering both options.
 I think we’d try a Disney hotel if we went again – the Polynesian Resort looked really nice.

 I personally wouldn’t choose a hotel outside of Disney as you need a car, are confined to one room and have none of the Disney perks.
+So it’s definitely between a Disney hotel and a villa for us.

 Parking at all Disney parks is $20 per day for standard parking and you pay this on entry into Disney World.
-This really racks up if you’re going to the various parks most days.
+This really adds up if you’re going to the parks most days.
 You don’t have to pay again if you leave and come back later though which is handy if you want to go home for a rest before the nighttime fireworks.

 It’s not publicised but if you eat at a restaurant in one of the hotels you can claim your parking back, just ask at the hotel reception and you’ll get back your $20.
 It’s a good idea to go for breakfast so you can leave your car at the hotel all day and use the hotel’s transport into the park.